-Rustic, Waterfront Wood Cabin with Forest Views in Upstate New YorkSaranac Lake, New York (United States)
+Rustic, Waterfront Wood Cabin with Forest Views in Upstate New YorkSaranac Lake, New York (United States of America)

 Rustic, Waterfront Wood Cabin with Forest Views in Upstate New York